MYSTERY SCIENCE THEATER 3000

 • Joel again tells the bots to “look downcast.”

-• They may not be able to make a cotton picker out of him, but Tom’s wrong: they WERE able to make a singer out of him!
+• They may not have made a cotton picker out of him, but Tom’s wrong: they WERE able to make a singer out of him.
 That’s rockabilly star Eddie Cochran, playing a character named “Bong” (it was a simpler time).
-He was only 19 here, and only a couple of years away from his death in a car crash at the age of 21.
+He was only 19 here, but sadly only a couple of years away from his death in a car crash at the age of 21.
 (Cochran holds the dubious distinction of being the youngest person to die in our MSTory database.)

 • “Untamed Youth” was condemned by the Catholic Legion of Decency, but reportedly it only increased the film’s popularity.

 • You can definitely see the blue tinting in this one.

 • Strange line from the movie: “I’ll give ya an Italian haircut.”
 Several commenters say it means slitting a person’s throat.